roytang/blog/content/notes/2017/07/883502839670034433/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/883502839670034433/
+title: ''
 ---

-RT [@RonJeffries](https://twitter.com/RonJeffries/): I do not understand the notion of “appropriate” attire.
+I do not understand the notion of “appropriate” attire.